APTrust/userguide/docs/preservation/ingest.md

 * Materials must be sent in tarred bags.
 * Bag names, and the names of files within bags, may not include control characters (such as backspace, delete, etc.)
 * Maximum bag size on our demo system is 5 GB
 * Maximum bag size on our production system is 5 TB.
-(This is a [limit set by AWS S3](https://aws.amazon.com/s3/faqs/#:~:text=Individual%20Amazon%20S3%20objects%20can,using%20the%20multipart%20upload%20capability.).)

 You can get around the 5TB bag size limit by splitting files and using bag groups and the Bag-Group-Identifier tag.
 See the [Bagging (SIP) Requirements](../depositing/index.md) for more info.